 3. Cough and Cold

-Consuming cold or chilled lemon juice during pregnancy can can lead to a cough and cold.
+Consuming cold or chilled lemon juice during pregnancy can sometimes lead to a cough and cold due to temperature or allergies.
 It is better to consume lemon water which is slightly warm or at room temperature, especially in the cold winter months.

 The nine months of pregnancy are full of ups and downs.
 You’ll have happy and not-so-happy moments.
-What you eat during pregnancy will decide your health as well as your baby’s health.
-So it is imperative that you be cautious regarding your eating habits.
+What you eat during pregnancy will decide your health and your baby’s health.
+So you must be cautious regarding your eating habits.

-It is also suggested that you consult your gynaecologist to check whether it safe for you to consume lemon water or not.
+It is also suggested that you consult your gynaecologist to check whether it is safe to consume lemon water.
 For most pregnant women, lemon water is the go-to tonic for the uneasiness during the first trimester.
 Educate yourself on the possible side effects it can cause to prevent the occurrence of any stressful situation.
 Lemons do not react negatively with any drugs, so don’t worry.
 Confirm with your doctor and nutritionist and sip your way to good health!